 What Is a Party School?

-Universities that are described as party schools generally have high rates of student drinking, drug use, and a large number of fraternities and sororities.
+Universities that are described as party schools generally have high rates of student drinking and drug use as well as a large number of fraternities and sororities.

 What Are the Top Party Colleges?